If You Are A Leader, Prepare To Feel Like a Piñata

 Community Partners

 Partnerships are a pain.
-You're trying to figure out how to "share resources" without actually impacting your organization.
+You're trying to figure out how to "share resources" without impacting your organization.
 It's the equivalent of bringing an open bag of chips to a potluck luncheon.

 Family & Friends